rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [^inadeq]: I would accuse my report of the following [inadequacies][gleech_metrics]: "Appalling prose", "Could be", and "Stating the Obvious".

+[^contribution]: In this essay, I have surveyed, at different levels, X published articles on people's attitudes towards human gene-editing.
+I have aggregated and distilled the survey data from these articles.
+I've generated 12 forecasting questions related to people's future attitudes towards human gene-editing.
+My predictions on these questions, along with the forecasting processes I employed, are detailed below.
+Beyond these things, I emailed X corresponding authors and 1 other author of X published articles the following questions: _What general attitude do you think people will have towards human gene-editing in 2030, 2050, and 2075?_ and _What will be the cumulative number of genetically edited babies born by 2030, 2050, and 2075?_.
+I have yet to receive any responses, but when I receive at least 5, I will include them below[^referral].

 <!-- What types of claims do I have?
 How do I support these claims?; Write on the economics of gene-editing -->

 [wiki_biases]: https://en.wikipedia.org/wiki/List_of_cognitive_biases "https://en.wikipedia.org/wiki/List_of_cognitive_biases"